theforeman/puppet-foreman_proxy/README.md

 To configure older versions of the Smart Proxy (1.5 or older), use an older version of this module (1.x).

+Since version 1.10 the DNS configuration files are split.
+If you wish to use prior versions with DNS, then you must set `dns_split_config_files` to `false`.

 # Contributing

 * Fork the project